-While working on shallow tasks is perfectly fine when you are in a distracting environment, becoming unreachable is indispensable if we need to do some serious, deep work.
+While being in a distracting environment may be ok if you are working on shallow tasks, finding a quiet spot and becoming unreachable is necessary if we need to do some deep work.

 In order to do that, first, we need to find a space where we can work uninterruptedly for long periods of time.
 Then, we need to get rid of all distractions.
 Both things are becoming increasingly difficult these days.

 We are subject to constant interruptions: emails, meetings, social media, other people around us, and the incessant flow of notifications from our smartphones.

 In this article, I want to share how becoming unreachable allows me to find the space and time I need to work or write.